dscnsec/DocScanner/STUDENT-contribution-guide.md

 Organizations usually favor students that show a regular communication with possible mentors and organizations until we announce the accepted projects.

 Establishing a regular communication is good for 2 reasons.
 It shows that you are a reliable student and that you have good communication skills.
 Good communication skills are an important part of WoC since a student and mentor can rarely meet in person.
-Please, communicate through the WhatsApp channel, or on github.
+Please, communicate through the Slack channel, or on github.
 Please, do not send private messages to mentors and organizers; if you have a question, it is highly probable another person has the same question, and they can benefit from the open discussion.

-You can get started by exploring the references in the project descriptions, getting familiar with the Deep Fusion AI repositories and data, attempting some of the suggested steps and trying out listed tools, reading through the wiki and contributing missing details, resolving issues, reviewing PRs, improving code documentation and style, and adding tests.
+You can get started by exploring the references in the project descriptions, getting familiar with the DSC NSEC repositories and data, attempting some of the suggested steps and trying out listed tools, reading through the wiki and contributing missing details, resolving issues, reviewing PRs, improving code documentation and style, and adding tests.
 Before submitting a big code change, make sure you open an issue to discuss with other contributors.

 When we evaluate an application we use the following point system to get a baseline comparison of students.
 We are providing this rubric to help you successfully apply and not miss any key components of the application process.
 You don't have to tick off all of these, and you can always do more, but these are our basic expecations.
 We will be fair, we promise, but will rate your effort from 1-5 (1 is failure to complete; 3 is completion, but with average effort; 5 is full completion with effort in the top 10% of your peers).

 - 5pts Communicate with organization's mentors
 - 5pts Communicate with the community
-- 5pts Follow instructions and format of the [Deep Fusion AI WoC proposal template](https://github.com/DeepFusionAI/social-distance-detector/blob/master/STUDENT-proposal-template.md)
+- 5pts Follow instructions and format of the [DSC NSEC WoC proposal template](https://github.com/dscnsec/DocScanner/blob/master/STUDENT-proposal-template.md)
 - 5pts Properly cite the work of others in your proposal and code, including links to repos or provided code
 - 5pts Provide all requested contact information (i.e. email & slack name, & github if available)
 - 5pts Project title, abstract, and detailed description